 C) Two-story home

-- At least one box per floor, plus a neutral third (wide hallway/near stairs).
+- At least one box per floor, plus a neutral third (wide hallway/near stairs) if you have 3+ cats or history of tension.

 - Quiet water stations on both floors so no one must cross a guarded kitchen to drink.